bevy-cheatbook/bevy-cheatbook/src/introduction.md

 <a class="github-button" href="https://github.com/bevy-cheatbook/bevy-cheatbook" data-icon="octicon-star" aria-label="Star bevy-cheatbook/bevy-cheatbook on GitHub">Star</a>
 the book's [GitHub repository][project::cb], and consider [donating](https://github.com/sponsors/inodentry) 🙂)

+## How to use this book

+The pages in this book are not designed to be read in order.
+Each page covers a standalone topic.
+Feel free to jump to whatever interests you.

+If you have a specific topic in mind that you would like to learn about, you can find it from the table-of-contents (sidebar) or using the search function (in the top bar).

+The [Chapter Overview][chapter::overview] page will give you a general idea of how the book is structured.

+If you are new to Bevy, or would like a more guided experience, try the [tutorial page][chapter::tutorial].
+It will help you navigate the book in an order that makes sense for learning, from beginner to advanced topics.

+The [Bevy Builtins][chapter::builtins] page is a concise cheatsheet of useful information about types and features provided by Bevy.

 ## Recommended Additional Resources